Introduction

 Nina Simone

-The second selection in our series, Jazz and Civil Rights, features Nina Simone singing “I Wish I Knew How It Would Feel to Be Free” written by Billy Taylor, jazz pianist.
-Ms Simone was a strong advocate for black rights, and recorded several songs in this vein.
+The second selection in our series, Jazz and Civil Rights, features Nina Simone singing this tune, written by Billy Taylor, jazz pianist.

 Nina_Simone_1965_-_restoration1.jpg by Ron Kroon for Anefo Restored by Bammesk, CC0, via Wikimedia Commons

-“I wish I Knew How It Would Feel To Be Free” Listen at https://www.youtube.com/watch?v=HDqmJEWOJRI
+“I wish I Knew How It Would Feel To Be Free”.
+Listen at https://www.youtube.com/watch?v=HDqmJEWOJRI

 March 2023